 Q: What does ‘sex worker led’ mean?

-A: We are guided by the NSWP definition of sex worker‐led.
-To be considered sex worker led as organisation or network, the following three criteria must be met :
+A: We have been guided by the NSWP definition of sex worker‐led.
+To be considered sex worker led as organisation or network, the following three criteria must be met (note that this definition was adjusted in 2018!):

 - Staff: 33% or more of the staff are sex workers and have the same contracts and working conditions as other staff in the organisation – not only as peer educators or paid in honorariums.